 Princess Marietta says, “I fear your being in my court.
 If someone would find out you were a man and the father of this child.
 Worse that I love Roberta more than Miguel.”

 “Miguel is a good man and I do love him, but he is weak and cannot finish what he starts.”

 It is early June when Miguel comes to stay near Marietta and near the birth of their child.
-His mother the Queen is now living here, but we give her a special room at the other end of the hacienda.
+His mother the Queen is now living here, but she was given her a special room at the other end of the hacienda.